tobyweston/blog/source/_posts/2012-08-11-oauth-and-http-part-i.md

 ## Next Up

 Once you've got the _authorisation code_ but before actually being able to access target resources, you need to exchange the code for an _access token_.
-I think that's quiet enough for now though, so we'll take a look at that in the [next post]({{ root_url }}/blog/2012/08/12/oauth-and-http-part-ii).
+I think that's quiet enough for now though, so we'll take a look at how that's done in the [next post]({{ root_url }}/blog/2012/08/12/oauth-and-http-part-ii).